vidinfra/flexprice/docs/integrations/stripe-customer-sync.md

 The Stripe integration allows automatic bidirectional synchronization of customer data between your Stripe account and FlexPrice:

 - **From FlexPrice to Stripe**: When you create a customer in FlexPrice, it can be automatically created in Stripe
-- **From Stripe to FlexPrice**: When customers are created/updated in Stripe, they are automatically synced to FlexPrice via webhooks
+- **From Stripe to FlexPrice**: When customers are created in Stripe, they are automatically synced to FlexPrice via webhooks

 ## Prerequisites